 Goya in Bordeaux

 This Spanish film directed by Carlos Saura is a visually strong vignette biography of the famed painter Francisco de Goya.
-As beautiful as the film looks, the story telling sometimes comes to a halt and veers into experimental episodes that don't present a coherent narrative.
+As beautiful as the film looks, the story telling sometimes comes to a halt and veers into purely visual episodes that don't present a coherent narrative.

 On the upside, Saura uses unique visuals in places to present Goya's experiences as he is aging in exile in France, and for a person knowledgeable about Goya's life (and about his deafness) Saura is effective in showing what happens to Goya as he struggles with the limitations of aging and of his lack of hearing.